-Bellevue Sciatica Pain Specialist Dr. Kevin Polzin, answers some questions we gets from prospective patients interested in Sciatica Pain Relief Treatment.
+Bellevue Sciatica Pain Specialist Dr. Kevin Polzin, answers frequent questions that we get from prospective patients interested in Sciatica Pain Relief Treatment.

 What Is Sciatica?

 Many people claim they have sciatica but what exactly is sciatica?
 And how different is it from back pain?
-Sciatica is a term used to describe a set of pain symptoms that affect the lower back, hip, and leg.
-It is also used to describe back pain during pregnancy from the pressure of the growing baby as it moves into birth position.
-Sciatica gets it origin from the sciatic nerve which runs from the lower mid back to the back of the leg.
-It is the longest and probably the biggest nerve in the body.
-The term sciatica essentially means that there is pain radiating from your spine to the back of the legs.
-Whenever back pain radiates to the back of the legs, the term sciatica is used.
-Sciatica is not a diagnosis but rather it is a symptom.
-In the majority of cases, the cause of sciatica is that the nerve is being irritated by the bones and or discs of the spinal column.
+Sciatica is a term used to describe a set of pain symptoms that affect the lower back, hip, and legs.
+Sciatica means an irritation to the sciatic nerve.
+This large nerve originates from the nerve roots of the last three spinal segments in the lower back, comes together as one nerve in the buttocks and travels down the back of the leg to the back of the knee.
+It is considered the biggest nerve in the body.
+Sciatica is not really a diagnosis but rather it is a symptom of a diagnosis.
+In the majority of cases, the source of the nerve irritation can be traced to the vertebrae, lower back bones, and / or the discs of the spinal column.